EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/README.md

 </details>

-to resolve this error,
+to resolve this error, you can follow either option from below,

-- you can install the latest version 15.2 ([R-binaries](https://cran.r-project.org/web/packages/fields/index.html) available for arm\_64); this will affect the CARD package since it needs to be updated to the latest version as well.
+- You can install the latest version 15.2 of fields R package ([R-binaries](https://cran.r-project.org/web/packages/fields/index.html) available for arm\_64); this will affect the CARD package since it needs to be updated to the latest version as well.

-- install R and RStudio built for x86\_64 architecture and run the analysis using it.
+- Install R and RStudio built for x86\_64 architecture and run the analysis using it.
 If you still get the same error, the compiler uses the default arm\_64 architecture to install R packages that need compilation.

 <br>

-**2. Compilation failed error on Windows OS**
+####2.
+Compilation failed error on Windows OS

 R and RStudio on Windows OS require rtools (a toolchain for building R and R packages).
 The correct version of rtools can be downloaded from [here](https://cran.r-project.org/bin/windows/Rtools/).

-	Ensure you do not have white spaces in your paths while installing the rtools.
+> <font color="red">Note:</font> Ensure you do not have white spaces in your paths while installing the rtools.

 <br>

-**3. Miniconda installation prompt**
+#### 3. Miniconda installation prompt

 		No non-system installation of Python could be found.
 		Would you like to download and install Miniconda?